||Ice, 1 pitch, 50'

 You can see it from the road.
 Directly across from the front door of the chocolate factory up the hill.
 The approach is the worst.
 You literally have to fight the underbrush to gain access to the ice flow.
 The term, bush whacking, is by far an understatement.

 To give you an idea, It's mabey 300 yards up the hill and it took me just over an hour to get there.
 A machete would be useful for the approach.

-Free hanging, all lengths of screws will go.
+Free hanging to pillar.
+Positive screws screw placements are hard to find.
 Also possible to set up a top rope.

 Looking up at the Serpent's Tooth!